learner-of-string/tapaScriptCars-task-02/README.md

 ##### You must install nodejs, npm, and Visual Studio Code to run this code locally.

-### It is recommended to run this project from source code in your local machine to get the latest version.
+### Running this project from source code in your local machine is recommended to get the latest update.

 - First of all, clone this repository with this command: